jfq3/RDP---Tutorials/xander_hpcc_example.md

     nano  my_xander_setenv.sh

-* Nano tips: Use the arrow keys to move the cursor to the appropriate place in the text.
+* (optional) Nano tips: Use the arrow keys to move the cursor to the appropriate place in the text.
 Insert characters by typing.
 Delete characters with the delete or backspace keys.
 There is a menu at the bottom of the nano screen indicating keys to use to write out the changed file and exit nano.
 The "^" in this menu means the "Ctrl" key.
 When you are finished making changes, hold down the Ctrl key and type o.
 You will be offered the opportunity to change the file name.
 To keep the same name, just hit the Enter key.
 If you are asked whether or not to over-write the file, type y and Enter.
 Then hold down the Ctrl key and type x to exit nano.

-* You may check that your change has been made with less:
+* (optional) You may check that your change has been made with less:

     less my_xander_setenv.sh